 In addition to our trip to West Stow, the children will also have the Year 5 residential in the Spring term.
 There will also be special events in school including our termly Reading Cafés when parents and carers are invited into school to learn with their child and see the work they have completed in class.

 Our writing for each half term generally has a focus on the topic that we are studying.
 For instance, in the Autumn term, we will be writing newspapers about the Anglo Saxon invasion as well as writing our own stories based on our class reader (Beowulf).
 Within the children’s writing we will be looking for ambitious vocabulary, accurate punctuation and grammar as well as beginning to use more figurative language and complex sentence structures.
 It will also cover a range of fiction and non-fiction genres.

 During Year 5, the children will have the chance to read different texts for different purposes and audiences.
 They will have sessions which focus on their comprehension skills in addition to time spent reading independently or with an adult.
 The children will also listen to books read by the teacher, which will model good reading.
 There will also be opportunities to read our own writing to younger children in the school.

-We ask that each child reads at home for at least 10 minutes every day in addition to time spent reading in school.
+We ask that each child reads at home for at least 10 minutes every day in addition to time spent reading in class.
 This will significantly help the child’s fluency in reading as well as their ability to understand texts and infer meaning.
 This can be logged in the Home School books, which are checked daily.

 Each term, there will be a Learning Café which allows parents and carers to share a book with their child or undertake an activity with them and see work they have completed in class.